Karcher-Floor-Care/Karcher-MIS/README.md

 Instructions for use are found in the "Karcher MIS User Guide"
-Additional detailed instructions for programming TREX machines are provided in the relevant guides.
+Additional detailed instructions for programming CV60/1 machines are provided in the relevant guides.
 The software for programming Charger Configurations from Delta-Q has been bundled with supporting documents.